ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 resource exhaustion.
 Hence, it is suggested to not log PDMv2 headers incoming from an unknown party.

-In other terms, PDMv2 logging should be enabled only for sessions that have PDMv2 enabled.
-The simple fact that a packet contains a PDMv2 header should not result in a logging event.
+In other terms, PDMv2 logging SHOULD be enabled only for sessions that have PDMv2 enabled.
+The simple fact that a packet contains a PDMv2 header SHOULD NOT result in a logging event.

 An attacker can still inject bogus packets with PDMv2 headers for a valid PDMv2-enabled session.
 This, to a lesser extent, can cause an